nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `done_task 1` marks the first task in the task list as completed.

+### Listing all tasks today: `today_task`
+Lists all tasks that have deadline on today from SOChedule Task List.

+Format: `today_task`

 ### Finding all matching tasks: `find_task`
 Finds matching tasks from Task List.

-Format: `find_task KEYWORD`
+Format: `find_task KEYWORDS`
-* Finds the tasks whose names contain a given keyword.
+* Finds the tasks whose names contain the given keywords.
-* The keyword is case-insensitive.
+* The keywords are case-insensitive.
 * A list of matching tasks will be displayed with their indexes.

 ### Sorting all tasks: `sort_task`